Royal Enfield Himalayan (2018-on) Review

 Within minutes you’re wringing its neck and the gentle throbbing is replaced by terrifying clattering.
 On a fast A-road with the throttle twisted to the stop in fifth, I had to watch as the photographer’s van pulled away with ease.

-A glance at the speedo showed it had topped out at an indicated 75mph.
+The Royal Enfield Himalayan top speed was an indicated 75mph during our test.
 In its defence it’s vibe free, the screen keeps off the worst of the wind and the Enfield only sips at the petrol, so you can get over 50mpg.

 But 24.5bhp simply isn’t enough when you’re dicing with bigger and more powerful vehicles.
 There are big old gaps between the gears too, so dropping a cog for an overtake doesn’t help.

 In February 2021 Royal Enfield updated the Himalayan with a collection of small changes to improve the overall riding experience.
 The Himalayan has been a runaway success since it first launched in 2016, offering an alternative to the powerful, high tech heavyweights that most adventure bikes have become.

 The 2021 Himalayan sticks to the same formula as the previous model, so the 411cc single-cylinder engine is still producing 24.3bhp @ 6500 rpm, however it’s now been tweaked to meet Euro5 specifications.
 We’d be lying if we said a few extra bhp wouldn’t go amiss (or a sixth gear for cruising on fast roads) but both could risk undermining its entry level image and price.
 So what has changed?
 Lots of stuff to make it more adventure friendly – including switchable ABS at the rear.

 The biggest change is the addition of Enfield’s Tripper sat nav, which was first unveiled on the new Meteor 350.
 The Tripper pod, which sits next to the standard dash, pairs with the Enfield app on your smartphone, which makes use of Google Maps to give directions.